-For the year ended 31 December 2014, UOI attained an underwriting profit ratio of 36.0% which is significantly higher than the margin of 11.3% achieved by the industry.
+For the year ended 31 December 2015, UOI attained an underwriting profit ratio of 46.1% which is significantly higher than the margin of 11.6% achieved by the industry.

-As the Company achieves underwriting profits consistently since 1973 and enjoys profit margin better than the industryce average, the Company believes that the pricing of its insurance products is adequate.
+As the Company achieves underwriting profits consistently since 1973 and enjoys profit margin better than the industry average, the pricing of the Company insurance products should be adequate.